 This step was surprising fun- I think because it was easy and I felt super accomplished when I was done.
 You’ll start in one of the corners, and with a tiny screwdriver, lift the spline out of the spline grove.
 It’s probably easier if you start in the corner that contains the two ends of the current spline, but I totally didn’t and it still worked out (I just broke the current spline.)

 Work your way around the perimeter of the screen, pulling out the spline.
-Once all the spline is removed, you can remove the screen, and move onto the next step.
+Once you’ve removed the all the spline, you can remove the screen, and move onto the next step.
 (Note: If the handle of your door is blocking the screen/spline, you may need to remove it.)

 Step 3: Lay Out the New Screen